davidculemann/easycv/README.md

 # EasyCV

-An AI-powered CV and cover letter generation platform built with Remix, Vite, shadcn/ui, Vercel's AI sdk and Supabase.
+An AI-powered CV and cover letter generation platform built with React Router v7, Vite, shadcn/ui, Vercel's AI sdk and Supabase.

 ## About

 EasyCV helps users create professional, ATS-friendly CVs and cover letters in minutes.
 The platform leverages AI to analyze user experience and suggest the best way to present skills and qualifications.

-This project is based on [remix-shadcn-boilerplate](https://github.com/davidculemann/remix-shadcn-boilerplate).
+This project is based on a fork of [remix-shadcn-boilerplate](https://github.com/davidculemann/remix-shadcn-boilerplate), and has been migrated to use React Router v7.

 ## What's inside?